lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 information: ``ec2-174-129-163-229.compute-1.amazonaws.com``.
 Simply
-point your web browser at ``http://ec2-174-129-163-229.compute-1.amazonaws.com/wordpress/wp-admin/install.php`` and you have your own personal wordpress service!
+point your web browser at ``http://ec2-174-129-163-229.compute-1.amazonaws.com/wordpress/wp-admin/install.php`` and you have your own personal WordPress service!

 .. note::
     For this example to work you need your default security group to have